eancarr/klaviyo-medusa/README.md

 // Usage example
 updateCustomerConsent("cus_123", {
-  email_marketing: true,
+  email: true,
-  sms_marketing: false,
+  sms: false,
+  transactional_sms: true,
 });
 ```

 The plugin checks for these consent settings when syncing customer data to Klaviyo:

-- `metadata.klaviyo.consent.email_marketing`: Set to `true` to opt the customer into email marketing
+- `metadata.klaviyo.email`: Set to `true` to opt the customer into email marketing
-- `metadata.klaviyo.consent.sms_marketing`: Set to `true` to opt the customer into SMS marketing
+- `metadata.klaviyo.sms`: Set to `true` to opt the customer into SMS marketing
-- Any other consent fields specific to your implementation
+- `metadata.klaviyo.transactional_sms`: Set to `true` to opt the customer into transactional SMS
+- `metadata.klaviyo.consented_at`: Optional ISO date string for consent timestamp

+The `metadata.klaviyo` value can be either:
+- A JSON object with the consent properties
+- A JSON string that will be parsed automatically

 ### Product Feed